 - Minimum qualification: 2.1 and an impressive all-round CV.

-- Awards: £50,000 (£15,000 available during the BPTC year, paid as two instalments, in December and in May.
-During the first six months of your pupillage, you receive £17,500 in monthly instalments and during the second six your earnings are guaranteed at a minimum of £17,500, also paid monthly).
+- Awards: £65,000 (from 2023). £20,000 available during the BPTC year, paid as two instalments in December and in May.
+During the first six months of your pupillage, you receive £22,500 in monthly instalments and during the second six your earnings are guaranteed at a minimum of £22,500, also paid monthly.

 - Training: placements with leading juniors in at least three of Chambers' main practice areas.

-- Assessment: six formal written assessments and two formal advocacy assessments (one assessment per month from December until June, inclusive).
+- Assessment: five formal written assessments and two formal advocacy assessments (one assessment per month from December until June, inclusive).

 - Applications for pupillage should be made through Pupillage Gateway.